 Clayton Moore as the Lone Ranger

 A while back I landed on an interesting article from 1986 about development on the site of the former Iverson Movie Ranch and in the nearby hills above Chatsworth, Calif., which were once home to other movie ranches — Bell Ranch, Brandeis and Spahn, among others.
-The article was posted on a website about Charles Manson, who around the time of the infamous Manson Family murders in 1969 was headquartered at the Spahn Movie Ranch, located catty-corner to the entry gate to Iverson, just across Santa Susana Pass Road.
-The Manson website has since gone away, but luckily I saved the article, which I've reprinted below.
+The article was posted on a website about Charles Manson, who around the time of the infamous Manson Family murders in 1969 was headquartered at the Spahn Movie Ranch, located just across Santa Susana Pass Road from the entry gate to Iverson.
+The Manson website has since gone away, but I saved the article, which I've reprinted below.

 The article, written by Los Angeles Daily News staff writer Michael Szymanski, ran in that paper on July 13, 1986.
 It refers to various upcoming development projects, most of which have long since become reality.
 One of the main sources quoted in the story is Clayton Moore, who played the Lone Ranger in the 1950s TV show, which shot heavily at Iverson.
 Sadly, Moore died in 1999.
 But here he speaks eloquently about the need to protect the area's movie legacy against development.